Raymond-Xrh/Raymond-Xrh.github.io/_posts/2025-3-19-Trading Notes.md

 If Trump isn't specific about tariffs, you could get a vicious rally.
 Recall in 2017 dollar collapsed

-### Tariff trade - Make Scenarios + momentum
+### Positioning + momentum
-1. Consider 3 scenarios: heavy tariff, targeted tariff, and no tariff.
+1. Prepositioning: Consider 3 scenarios: heavy tariff, targeted tariff, and no tariff.
 Estimate probability + magnitude/drawdown, and compare to market implied.
-Can trade base case or tail.
+Trade base case or tail case.
-2. For
+2. Momentum: If I expect DAX to move up 400 points I would enter at 100.
+The edge is to digest news faster than large institutions, which takes 6h - 24h to position.

+### How does 10% tariff affects bond market?
+- 10y or 30y bond are about where fed fund rate will be between now and the next 10 years.